 They are as similar to each other as chalk is to cheese.
 When you have Writer’s Block the muse deserts you, and even though you yearn to write words refuse to make an appearance.
 Ideas dry up and what you write is binned immediately.
-Whereas, in a Blogger Burnout even the thought of writing, and even reading is literally repulsive.
+Whereas, in a Blogger Burnout even the thought of writing, and or even reading literally puts you off.

 What can you do to eliminate/cure Blogger Burnout?

 You need to take a break AND not feel guilty about taking it.